CoreyGinnivan/urbanplate/source/recipes/crispy-mushroom-gnocchi.html.md

 image: recipes/crispy-gnocchi.png
 accent: f4d3c4
 accent_alt: d1754b
-intro: Soft (but cripsy) pillowy goodness that melts in your mouth and pops with fresh herbs, with a smooth burnt butter sauce to round things up.
+intro: Soft (but crispy) pillowy goodness that melts in your mouth and pops with fresh herbs, with a smooth burnt butter sauce to round things up.
 Mushrooms provide a perfect balance and that good hit of umami that fills you up.
 prep_time: 15 mins
 time: 1 hour
 serves: 4 ppl